Alexandra Sviridova: Biography

 She and other journalists claimed that while in the United States, they were not free to write truly independently.
 As an example she said her interviews with human rights activists, such as Yelena Bonner, were censored.

+In 2019 she wrote the biography of Nicolas Iljine "BIG NIC" in 4 volumes published by LULU Press, New York.

+In 2023 she was awarded the prize for best essay in the literary Journal ZVEZDA.